josephrclick/voice-transcribe/README.md

 # Voice Transcribe

 A simple Linux desktop tool for voice-to-text transcription using Deepgram's API.
+Built quickly as a hobby project with a goal of increasing productivity.

 Speak naturally, and your words appear ready to paste into any application.

 ## Features